In this article, we will discuss the most critical HTTP Status Codes to improve technical SEO.

 Additional Potential Issues

-To avoid additional issues and to maximize your SEO, always check to be sure your server and user errors match.
+To avoid additional issues and maximize your technical SEO, always check to be sure your server and user errors match.

-You can double check your status code connections by loading a non-existent page to your site and ensure it returns a 404 status code.
+You can double-check your status code connections by loading a non-existent page on your site and ensuring it returns a 404 status code.

 Be sure to review the status code column so that each assigned code is, in fact, correct and true.

-Keep in mind that if you inform the server of one action, it could show the user a different error which could be catastrophic.
-And, be sure to eliminate all 302s and replace them with 301 HTTP status codes for optimal results.
+Keep in mind that if you inform the server of one action, it could show the user a different error, which could be catastrophic.
+For optimal results, be sure to eliminate all 302s and replace them with 301 HTTP status codes.

 And, if you have deleted a page and wish to send users to a new page that has been created in its place, you want to use a 301 redirect so that you do not lose precious traffic.